 If the instant straw isn’t your on-the-go desire, they also sell an amazing amount of different water bottles as well that have the same technology as their classic LifeStraw does.
 Personally, my favorite-looking one would be the LifeStraw Go water bottle solution.

-A single LifeStraw is very affordable and makes it a tough item to not pick up in your just-in-case scenarios.
+A single LifeStraw is and makes it a tough item to not pick up in your just-in-case scenarios.
 If you’re looking for something a little more professional I would say look onward to the Survival Filter below.

 If fashion statements are what you’re going, look elsewhere.
 If clean water and reusable features are your focus than the Survivor Filter vs the Life Straw is your best bet.

 With a threaded end to screw into any standard bottle of water, it makes this survivor filter straw extremely useful and forgoes the need to purchase a dedicated water bottle which saves you time and money!

 Additionally, the Survivor Filter has three filters that can all be easily replaced so you won’t need to purchase a new straw once you have gone through its 264 (1000 liters) gallons of filtrations that it is rated for.

 The only real downside of this straw, in my opinion, is the dark green color.
 When adventuring in wooded and natural landscapes I could see myself losing the Survivor filter straw pretty easily with its green color blending into its surroundings.
 This is where the LifeStraw outshines the Survivor Filter.
 With the blue color that the LifeStraw has, it stands out.
 Since fresh drinking water is kind of important for survival I’d say color can matter!